garylirocks/quickrefs/azure-sql-db.markdown

 #### DR options

+DR usually means backup and restore your data in another region

+- Always On AG (replicas in another region)
+- Backup (see below)
+  - To GRS/RA-GRS storage
+  - Use Azure Backup
 - Log shipping
-- Backup and restore with Azure Blob storage
-- Replicate and fail over SQL Server with Azure Site Recovery
+- Azure Site Recovery
+  - Not recommended
+  - Need to set a higher recovery point (potential loss of data)
+  - Best for stateless environments (eg. web servers), instead of SQL VM

 ### Backup

 - Manual Backup
   - Back up to attached disks or Blob storage (aka.
 "Back up to URL" ?)
+  - Could use SQL Agent jobs
   - Use SSMS or SQL scripts

 - Automated Backup